spatial-model-editor/spatial-model-editor/.github/CONTRIBUTING.md

 - use `clang-format` to format the code

 - each component `X` has a `X.hpp`, `X.cpp` and `X_t.cpp`, where the latter contains the tests

+- some components also have benchmarks in `X_bench.cpp`

 - follow [sonarcloud](https://sonarcloud.io/dashboard?id=spatial-model-editor_spatial-model-editor) static analysis suggestions where possible